Join us for our in-person Workshops: Central London 10th March or Central Manchester 18th March 2026: Re-energise Your Practice Days: Book Now

 One tip for your recruitment process

-Get back to them as soon as possible after each stage!
-The worst thing in the world is to find somebody good, who goes elsewhere as you didn't respond in the time they expected.
+If we have to leave you with one piece of advice for a successful recruitment process, it would be this: get back to them as soon as possible after each stage!
+The worst thing in the world is finding someone good who goes elsewhere because you didn’t respond within the time they expected.
+As we said at the beginning of this article, talent is hard to find as it is!